duartegroup/InterpretingMLKinetics/README.md

 ## Python versions and libraries

 Code for BERT model training and evaluation, and Integrated Gradient calculation, was tested using Python version 3.6.13.
-All other code was tested using 3.9.12.
+All other code was tested using Python version 3.9.12.
 All code was tested using the following libraries: pandas, numpy, scipy,  matplotlib, rdkit, re, os, pickle, scikit-learn, CIMtools, CGRtools, treeinterpreter, transformers, torch, datasets, dotenv, ax, and captum (versions specified in requirements.txt).